-The data disclosed in Table 4B of Form GSTR - 1 can be referred to disclose details in this table.
+- The data disclosed in Table 4B of Form GSTR 1 can be referred to disclose details in this table. - The reporting to be done by E-commerce Operator. - Table 14(b) and 14A(b) of FORM GSTR-1 may be referred for filling up these details.

-B.1.3 Table 5D to 5F - Exempted, Nil rated and Non-GST Supplies (includes 'no supply')
+B.1.4 Table 5D to 5F - Exempted, Nil rated and Non-GST Supplies (includes 'no supply')

 - Further, as per section 17(3) of the CGST Act, the value of exempt supply includes supplies on which a recipient is liable to pay tax on a reverse charge basis.
-Although, the supplies on which a recipient is liable to pay tax on a reverse charge basis, is to be shown separately under Table 5C of Form GSTR-9 and not as exempt supply in Table 5D, the turnover declared in this particular table should be considered for reversal under section 17(2) of the CGST Act read with rules 42 and 43 of the CGST Rules. - Section 2(47) of the CGST Act defines the exempt supply as the supply of any goods or services or both which attract nil rate of tax or which may be wholly exempt from tax under section 11, or under section 6 of the IGST Act, and includes non-taxable supply. - This definition entails that exempt supply is a wide term and includes nil rated supply and non- taxable supply.
+Although, the supplies on which a recipient is liable to pay tax on a reverse charge basis, is to be shown separately under Table 5C of Form GSTR-9 and not as exempt supply in Table 5D, the turnover declared in this particular table should be considered for reversal under section 17(2) of the CGST Act read with rules 42 and 43 of the CGST Rules. - Section 2(47) of the CGST Act defines the exempt supply as the supply of any goods or services or both which attract nil rate of tax or which may be wholly exempt from tax under section 11, or under section 6 of the IGST Act, and includes non-taxable supply.

+- This definition entails that exempt supply is a wide term and includes nil rated supply and non- taxable supply.
 There is no clear distinction between exempted and nil-rated supply in law because the lawmakers have not defined nil-rated supply.
 Therefore, for simplicity, an option has been given to the registered persons to classify nil rate of supply under the head exempted vide various notifications issued from time to time. - Notification No 01/2017-C.T.
 (Rate) dated 28.06.2017 contains 6 Schedules with different rates of taxes, and there is no Schedule levying tax nil rate on goods.
 However, in case of service, only three services related to the lease of land and agriculture etc. are notified at 'nil' rate of tax in Notification No. 11/2017 C.T.(Rate) dated 28.06.2017 and as amended from time to time.
 The entries are reproduced below: -

 Heading Description of service 9972 Services by the Central Government, State Government, Union territory or local authority to governmental authority or government entity, by way of lease of land.
-9972 Supply of land or undivided share of land by way of lease or sub-lease where such supply is a part of composite supply of construction of flats, etc. specified in the entry in column

-(3), against serial number 3, at items [(i), (ia), (ib), (ic), (id), (ie) and (if)] Provided that nothing contained in this entry shall apply to an amount charged for such lease and sub-lease in excess of one third of the total amount charged for the said composite supply.
+9972 Supply of land or undivided share of land by way of lease or sub-lease where such supply is a part of composite supply of construction of flats, etc. specified in the entry in column (3), against serial number 3, at items [(i), (ia), (ib), (ic), (id), (ie) and (if)] Provided that nothing contained in this entry shall apply to an amount charged for such lease and sub-lease in excess of one third of the total amount charged for the said composite supply.
 Total amount shall have the same meaning for the purpose of this proviso as given in paragraph 2 of this notification.
 9986 Support services to agriculture, forestry, fishing, animal husbandry.